tfussell/xlnt/docs/source/includes/_api_reference.md

 #### ```void xlnt::sheet_view::default_grid_color(bool is_default)```
 #### ```bool xlnt::sheet_view::default_grid_color() const```
 #### ```void xlnt::sheet_view::type(sheet_view_type new_type)```
+Sets the type of this view.
 #### ```sheet_view_type xlnt::sheet_view::type() const```
+Returns the type of this view.
 #### ```bool xlnt::sheet_view::operator==(const sheet_view &rhs) const```
+Returns true if this view is requal to rhs based on its id, grid lines setting, default grid color, pane, and selections.
 ### worksheet
 #### ```using xlnt::worksheet::iterator =  range_iteratorundefined```
 Iterate over a non-const worksheet with an iterator of this type.